Oussamaberg/Portfolio/README.md

-Sure!
-Here's an example of a README.md file for your personal portfolio project:

 # Personal Portfolio Project

 This is a personal portfolio project built using TypeScript, Vite, React, Tailwind CSS, Formik, Yup, and Framer Motion.